tjabri/sensu-formula/README.md

     nagios_plugins: true
 ```

 To subscribe your clients to the appropriate checks, you can update the `sensu` pillar with the required subscriptions.
-You can also override the client address to another interface or change the name of the client
+You can also override the client address to another interface or change the name of the client.
+In addition, you can also enable Sensu's safe mode (highly recommended, off by default).

 ```
 sensu: